adam-pawelek/llmtranslate/docs/docs/index.md

 - **Language Detection:** Identify the language of a given text in ISO 639-1 format.
 - **Translation:** Translate text containing multiple languages into another language in ISO 639-1 format.

+## Documentation
+Comprehensive documentation is available at https://llm-translate.com, providing detailed information on installation, usage, and API references.

 ## Requirements

 To use this library, you must have an OpenAI API key.
 This key allows the library to utilize OpenAI's GPT-4o for translation and language detection.